 The “Wild and Scenic” Klamath River is in the class of Best Family Friendly Rafting Trips.
 It combines moderately difficult rafting with superior solitude, lush and dramatic scenery, and fantastic wildlife viewing.
-The Klamath River can be experienced by raft, kayak, jet boat, drift boat and canoe.
+The Klamath River can be experienced by raft, kayak, drift boat and canoe.
 When we mix the remarkable rafting on the Klamath, with horse back trail rides at the Marble Mountain Guest Ranch, we create our signature Raft-N-Ride or Saddle and Paddle vacations.

 Passive to Fully Participatory River Rafting Levels